MatchbookLab/local-persist/README.md

 ```

 Also, see [docker-compose.example.yml](docker-compose.example.yml) for an example to do something like this with Docker Compose (needs Compose 1.6+ which needs Engine 1.10+).

+### Configuring the plugin
+By default the directory `docker-data` on the Docker host will be used for storing the volumes.
+This can be overridden by setting the option `data.source`  (`docker plugin install ghcr.io/carbonique/local-persist:<VERSION> --alias=local-persist data.source=<any_folder>`)

+The directory `/var/lib/docker/plugins` will be used for storing the volume state.
+This can be overridden by setting the option `state.source` (`docker plugin install ghcr.io/carbonique/local-persist:<VERSION> --alias=local-persist state.source=<any_folder>`)

 ## Benefits